Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 ## Overview

-The `ArrayList` class, part of the `java.util` package, is designed to give programmers a more dynamic array-like expeirence than the primitive arrays can do.
+The `ArrayList` class, part of the `java.util` package, gives programmers a more dynamic array-like experience than what primitive arrays can do.

-- an `ArrayList` does not have a fixed length
+- an `ArrayList` does not have a fixed length.

 --

-- an `ArrayList` can have new members added to it at any time
+- an `ArrayList` can have new members added to it at any time.

 --

-- an `ArrayList` can have existing members removed from it at any time
+- an `ArrayList` can have existing members removed from it at any time.

 --

-- `ArrayList` is not a primitive data type or data structure in Java - it is not built into the language as a native type
+- `ArrayList` is not a primitive data type or data structure in Java.

 --

-- `ArrayList` is a reference type, as are all non-primitive data types or data structures
+- `ArrayList` is a reference type, as are all non-primitive data types or data structures.

 ---